 What recognition will I receive?

-Once you achieve UF Loyal distinction, you are recognized for the total number of consecutive fiscal years in which you have made gifts to UF.
 Because giving annually is important and deeply appreciated, UF Loyal donors will receive special recognition throughout the year and when giving milestones are reached.

 What happens if I miss a year?

 If you miss a fiscal year, you will experience a lapse in UF Loyal recognition.
-UF Loyal status can be reinstated with two consecutive years of support.
-At that time, you will receive notification of your UF Loyal status and be recognized for the total number of consecutive fiscal years in which you have made gifts to the University of Florida.
+UF Loyal status will be automatically reinstated when you make a cash gift of any amount for at least two consecutive fiscal years.

 Which gifts count?